Maguey flower

 The maguey flower (Agave spp.), in Spanish, flor de maguey (/es/), also known locally as gualumbo, hualumbo, quiote or jiote is a typical product of Mexican cuisine, cultivated mainly in the rural areas of the center of the country.
-Due to its difficult availability, it is considered a delicacy.
-Maguey flowers are harvested and consumed closed (when they have not yet flowered), since once opened (ripened), they have a bitter taste.
+It is rare enough to be considered a delicacy.
+Some preparation is needed to eliminate the bitterness.

 Description

 The maguey or agave plant (metl in Nahuatl) is one of the most appreciated quelites in Mexican cuisine.
 All its parts are used from this plant: the fiber, the sap, the flowers, the stem (quiote) and even the fungi and worms that live in it.
 There are 159 species of maguey all over Mexico, although the most important are Agave americana, A. atrovirens, A. mapisaga and A. salmiana.

 The plant blooms once it reaches its peak ripening stage, between 7 and 15 years of age.
 The enormous stem sprouts from its center, which can reach up to 10 m.
 The maguey only blooms once in its entire life.
 After that, it dies.

-The maguey flowers are greenish-yellow, elongated in appearance (~ 10 cm).
+The maguey flowers are greenish-yellow, elongated in appearance (about 10 cm).
 Each flower has 6 petals and inside, 3 pistils with flattened seeds.